 Breast Cancer is the most common cancer in women and causes about half as many deaths in women as lung cancer.
 In the United States, about 1 in 8 women will get Breast Cancer, and 1 woman in 30 will die from the disease.
 Breast Cancer occurs only rarely in men.

-Risk Factors There is a strong genetic factor in breast cancer.
-A woman who has two close relatives with breast cancer is more than four times more likely to develop the disease than a woman who has no relatives with it.
-However, only about 15% of breast cancers occur in women with a family history of the disease.
+Risk Factors There is a strong genetic factor in Breast Cancer.
+A woman who has two close relatives with Breast Cancer is more than four times more likely to develop the disease than a woman who has no relatives with it.

 Photo Gallery of Breast Cancer